Council for Wales and Monmouthshire: Formation

-The Council had 27 appointed members.
-Of these, 12 were nominated by Welsh local authorities; there were also nominees from the Joint Education Committee, the University of Wales, the National Eisteddfod Council, the Welsh Tourist and Holidays Board, and from both management and union sides of Welsh industry and agriculture.
-The chairman was Huw T. Edwards, a trade union leader.
-The Council met in private, a further source of controversy.
-It set up various panels and committees to investigate issues affecting Wales, including a Welsh Language Panel to study and report upon the present situation of the language; a Government Administration Panel; an Industrial Panel; a Rural Development Panel; a Transport Panel; and a Tourist Industry Panel.

 Dissolution

 With the failure of unanimous Welsh political opposition to prevent the flooding of Capel Celyn, and subsequent growth in Plaid Cymru influence in the 1950s, the Council for Wales recommended the creation of a Welsh Office and Secretary of State for Wales early in 1957, at time when the governance of Wales on a UK national level was so demonstrably lacking in many people's eyes.
 However, council chairman and one time Plaid Cymru critic Huw T. Edwards did not believe the Council went far enough.
 Edwards and four other members of the Council for Wales resigned in 1958 over what Edwards described as "Whitehallism."
 Later that year Edwards joined Plaid Cymru.
 The Council became moribund, but retained a formal status until 1966.